moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 9: ROS 2 Controllers
 -------------------------

-The ROS 2 control is a framework for (real-time) control of robots using.
+ROS 2 control is a framework for (real-time) control of robots using.
 ROS 2 Control is designed to manage and simplify the integration of new robot hardware.
 For more details please look at `ros2_control <https://control.ros.org/master/index.html>`_ documentation.